theoutfield/sc_sncn_motorcontrol/test_torque-ctrl/README.md

 ```
 	run_watchdog(c_watchdog, p_ifm_wd_tick, p_ifm_shared_leds_wden);
 ```
 A watchdog server is used to monitor IFM_TILE and disables motor in case of emergency.
-Read more at [module_watchdog]().
+Read more at [module_watchdog][module_watchdog].

 More information about Position Control Server/Client can be found at [module_ctrl_loops][module_ctrl_loops] documentation.